Mun-eo/HR-Analytics-SQL-Queries/README.md

 # Phase 1: Understanding Compensation Demographics and Disparity

-Synthetix Solutions wants a foundational understanding of who their employees are and what they're paid to uncover the companies basic structure and where compensation disparities might lie to set a benchmark for further analysis.
+Synthetix Solutions wants a foundational understanding of who their employees are and what they're paid.
+This will uncover the companies basic structure and where compensation disparities might lie among the employees which will allow Synthetix Solutions to set a benchmark for further analysis.

 ### Problem 1: What's the highest salary within the company?